 Career Prospects for Midwives

 The future looks promising for midwives in Nigeria.
 As the population grows, the demand for midwives is expected to rise.
-They can work in hospitals, clinics, or even establish private practices.
+They can work in hospitals, and clinics, or even establish private practices.
 Opportunities exist in both the public and private sectors.

 Choosing midwifery as a career opens doors to impactful work.
 While challenges exist, the chance to make a difference in the lives of women and their newborns, coupled with the promising career prospects, make the journey worthwhile.